johnbabb/C--Toggl-Api-Client/README.md

-# C--Toggl-Api-Client
+# TogglAPI.Net

-C--Toggl-Api-Client is a C# wrapper for the toggl.com api
+TogglAPI.Net is a C# wrapper for the toggl.com api

 ## Code Samples